Suburban Shopfront Improvement Grants

 For the purpose of this grant, a shopping centre complex is a large retail complex containing a group of individual retail/commercial premises that are owned and managed as a single property in adjacent buildings or in a single large building with a dedicated vehicle accommodation/parking area.

 The grants will be open to suburban shopfronts in Brisbane.
-Businesses in Brisbane’s Central Business District (as defined by the Australian Bureau of Statistics State Suburbs (SSC) for Brisbane City are ineligible to participate in this program.
+Businesses in Brisbane’s Central Business District (as defined by the Australian Bureau of Statistics State Suburbs (SSC) for Brisbane City) are ineligible to participate in this program.
+For more information you can download an area map.

 Applications can be made by the property owner, or the tenant with the property owner’s written consent.